Sir-Teo/MathStudio3/README.md

 # MathStudio3

 A lightweight, in-browser computational notebook that emulates some of the functionality of Mathematica.
 This project uses [math.js](https://mathjs.org/) for mathematical evaluations and [Plotly.js](https://plotly.com/javascript/) for interactive plotting.
+Please try it out [here](https://sir-teo.github.io/MathStudio3/).

 ## Features